smashingpat/prototype-starter-kit/README.md

 # install dependencies
 npm install

-#start development server, optionally can open automatically in your browser
+# start development server and open in default browser
+npm run open

+# or just start the server
 npm start

 # bundle sass and javascript using browserify